ongyuann/ongyuann.github.io/_posts/2023-01-10-post-mortem-3.md

 1220 - testing
 1228 - testing (and building)

-1239 - this is where i made my first stupid mistake that would cost me 1 hour of pain because there was no way my logic was wrong
+1239 - is where i made my first stupid mistake - cost me 1 hour of pain because there was no way my logic was wrong

 1243 - found where i made stupid mistake
 1256 - crisis averted, continued rop chain